ccbt87/docs/Dev_Env_setup/README.md

 ![Level](images/2.4.PNG)

-## Import Libraries and Write Code
+## Import Libraries, Write Code and Create jar

 Open the pom.xml file in the project directory.